gerwin3/nixcfg/README.md

 This will do all of the above, as well as updating the lock file.

+## Known Issues

+* Flickering on Sway with NVIDIA: Sway's latest release is based on wlroots 0.17 which does not have explicit sync support.
+This will be fixed in the next Sway release which will be based on wlroots 0.19 (0.18 and above have explicit sync).

 ## Installation

 First, create a bootable medium from the [minimal NixOS installation image](https://nixos.org/download/), and boot from it on the target machine.